 Derek Petersen currently coordinates the Ecological Integrity Monitoring Program for Banff, Yoho and Kootenay National Parks.
 Derek’s 30 year career with Parks Canada has spanned responsibilities ranging from integrated land use planning, to social science, to conservation biology and has included postings across western and northern Canada.
 Derek has a Master’s degree in Science, an undergraduate degree in Environmental Studies and Economics and a diploma in Renewable Resources Technology.

 Candace Batycki is the B.C. and Yukon Program Director for the Yellowstone to Yukon Conservation Initiative (Y2Y), a joint Canada-U.S. not-for-profit organization that connects and protects habitat from Yellowstone to Yukon so people and nature can thrive.
-Candace is in love with the natural world and passionate about the rights of all species, and has been working to protect marine and terrestrial habitats since starting her career at Earth Island Institute in 1989.
-Candace’s work has always had a strong transboundary focus.
+Candace started her conservation career at Earth Island Institute in 1989, and has worked mostly for non-profit organizations, often focused on transboundary species and ecosystems.
 In 2014, she completed a Master of Arts in Environment and Management at Royal Roads University.
-She is also interested in landscape-scale issues such as species conservation, motorized access planning, environmental assessment, and appropriate clean energy development.
-Candace lives in Nelson, where she served as a city councillor from 2011 through 2014.
-She loves to hike, ski and kayak, and is deeply grateful to be given the opportunity to explore the vast and wild Y2Y geography.
+Candace lives in Nelson, where she served as a city councilor from 2011 through 2014.
+She loves to hike, camp, ski and kayak across the Y2Y geography.